cseanburns/electronic_resource_mgmt/lectures/03-constant-disruption.md

 As I have previously mentioned, librarians started to migrate to electronic management since the 1970s.
 Breeding mentions this.
 It actually started well before this.
-I published [a paper][3] a few years ago that provides a historical account of the first library automation project, which took place in the 1930s with [Hollerith punched cards][2].
+I published [a paper][burns2013] a few years ago that provides a historical account of the first library automation project, which took place in the 1930s with [Hollerith punched cards][punched_cards].
 By the 1960s, the primary use of computers was to manage circulation, and then patron records around the 1960s and 1970s.
 In the early 1970s, tools became available to manage and search bibliographic records.
 Hence, computers were first used mostly to manage the circulation of books, then to add patron records, which allowed patrons to check out works electronically.
 Eventually we had the ability to search for works.
 If a work of interest was located using these tools, the work could be retrieved from the shelves or ordered via interlibrary loan by snail mail.
 Full text search came much later with the introduction of better storage media, like CD-ROMs, and saw major growth with the introduction of the web in the early 1990s, which at its heart is nothing more than a big document retrieval system.

 In the process of migrating from print to electronic, all sorts of things had to change, but they all rest on the major premise of all librarianship: *that